Macroscopic forcing method: a tool for turbulence modeling and analysis of closures

 Lastly, the approach, which we shall introduce, unifies the problem of macroscopic modeling between low-Reynolds-number laminar flows and high-Reynolds-number turbulent flows.
 As a starting point, we consider the problem of dispersion of passive scalars by a laminar parallel flow, first introduced by G. I. Taylor\cite{Taylor1953}.
 By recasting this problem in wavenumber space, we show that while MFM correctly reproduces Taylor's approximation for the low wavenumber limit, it provides a natural framework for extending his solution to all wavenumbers.
-We then report that the application of MFM to homogeneous turbulence, results in similar operators as those obtained from analysis of parallel flows.
-The paper then continues to pave the way for the development of MFM for more complex flows, such as those involving interactions with walls and boundary conditions, and ends by providing useful insights about MFM from both physical and mathematical point of views.
+The paper then continues to pave the way for the development of MFM for more complex flows, involving statistical inhomogeneity and wall boundary conditions.
+Lastly, an extension of MFM to the analysis of momentum transport is theoretically formalized by introducing a microscopic equation representing momentum transport in the generalized sense, and providing a theoretical proof regarding convergence of the statistical solution of this equation to the solution obtained from Reynolds-averaging of the Navier-Stokes equation.
+The paper ends by providing useful insights about MFM from both physical and mathematical point of views.